railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_place.rst

 	* Manufacturing and trading companies more often use invoicing from deliveries or customer purchase orders.

 .. figure::  images/account_analytic_chart.png
    :align: center

-   *Example of an analytic chart for projects.*
+   *Example of an analytic chart for projects*

 Once you've defined the different analytic accounts you can view your chart through the menu :menuselection:`Financial Management --> Charts --> Analytic Charts of Accounts`.